-We also continue to support all our key stakeholders and countries of operation, strongly demonstrating our purpose as a business, which is connecting Africa and the world and improving people's lives with access to quality products and services.
+We also continue to support all our key stakeholders in our countries of operation, strongly demonstrating our purpose as a business, which is connecting Africa and the world and improving people's lives with access to quality products and services.
 Some of these initiatives include: